kdabwl/SmallObjects/README.md

 ### 10. inner (nested) loop before computed jump to branch targets, exit condition for outer loop
 ```
  ok_to_break_outer = 0;
- do { /* interpreter loop, declarations local to all the routines below */
+ do { /* interpreter loop, local declarations common to all the following routines */
   do { /* nested loop for concatenating bytecode parms */ } while(more bytecode parms);
   prepare & perform computed jump goto ⁱth branch target (announce "memory" clobber);
   /* in the bytecode routines, handle call-clobbering directly at the call site */